davidrot96/From-Nand-to-Tetris/README.md

 # From-Nand-to-Tetris
-The Elements of Computing Systems
+The Elements of Computing Systems by Noam Nisan and Shimon Schocken.
+This repository includes all assignments I did in the course called Nand2tetris.

 Project 00: Introduction
 Project 01: Boolean Logic